 - You must submit a written request to the Dean of Students Office explaining your circumstances—an appointment is not necessary.
 Your written request must include your name, M-Number, and the course(s) to be dropped.
 You must substantiate your extenuating circumstances with documentation, such as receipts of your medical care or the recommendation of the course instructor, a residence hall counselor, or a counselor from Counseling Services.

 - Your request will be reviewed by a committee.
-During the review process, your instructor(s) and academic advisor will be contacted and requested to provide their input to the committee.
+During the review process, your instructor(s) and academic advisor may be contacted and requested to provide their input to the committee.

 - Upon the decision of the committee, you will be notified via email.